 - Pour 1/2 c vinegar into that water

 - Put lid on and close steam valve

-- Set Instant Pot to manual, high pressure for 5 minutes
+- Set Instant Pot to manual, cook on high pressure for 5 minutes

 - Naturally release steam for approx. 5 minutes

 - Make an ice bath in your sink, or in large bowl

 - Immediately submerge all eggs in ice bath for approx 5 minutes

 - Carefully unwrap each one and set aside to dry

 Depending on the type of fabrics you have you can really create some amazing Easter eggs like you see here.
 If you don’t have any old silk blouses that are really colorful, head over to your local thrift store.

 Then grab a plain white or light plain colored shirt to use on the outside and you are set!